francisabundo/francisabundo/README.md

 <br/>

-🔭 I’m an indie Web developer building my version of the digital world one step at a time.
+🔭 I’m an indie Web Developer building my version of the digital world one step at a time.
 <br/>
 🌱 Coding as a hobby.
 <br/>